 Dry your delicates

 You don’t necessarily have to air-dry your unmentionables—or your child’s beloved stuffed animal—anymore.
 Newer models, like the Samsung FlexDry, have a separate, smaller dryer section custom-made for keeping your not-so-dryable items safe.
-It’ll help protect them, a helpful tip for how not to ruin your clothes in the laundry.

 Refresh an outfit